Python Production Environment (PyPE)

 Supported computing environment

-The PyPE Deployment Server is browser-based and supports Firefox, Safari, and Internet Explorer.
+The PyPE Deployment Server is browser-based and supports Firefox, Safari, Chrome, and Internet Explorer.

 The PyPE Service depends upon many externally provided applications, frameworks, and libraries.
 As these externally provided tools release new versions, their development teams will discontinue support for older versions.
 This in turn will have an impact on the PyPE service.
 The PyPE administrators will make all attempts to notify the campus user community a minimum of nine months before discontinuing support for a version of the PyPE environment used at the university.
 In circumstances where support must be discontinued for a version because of security issues, nine months' notice of discontinued support may not be possible.

 Given historical activity in the Python and Django communities, a default lifecycle of 18-24 months is anticipated for a supported PyPE version.
 The PyPE system supports multiple concurrent versions, and allows ready deployment of an application under different versions, to facilitate the safe transition of applications to an updated environment.

 Both Tier 1 and Tier 2 technical support is available during normal business hours.
 Routine requests are typically addressed within one business day.

 Tier 1 and Tier 2 support for the PyPE Developer VM, PyPE Deployment Service, and the PyPE Execution Environments (utdirect/dpdev1/beta.dp/qual.its) is provided by ITS Systems via the email@example.com list.
 Peer developer support can often be had via the firstname.lastname@example.org list.

 Tier 1 and Tier 2 support for Stunnel is provided by ITS Systems via the email@example.com list.

 Support for issues related to the operating system, storage, or network connectivity to the execution environments is provided by ITS Systems, issues must be escalated from Tier 2.